AForbis/surfs_up/README.md

 # Overview of the Analysis

-The purpose of the analysis was to collect additional information about temperature trends before W. Avy decides to open the surf shop.
+The purpose of the analysis was to collect additional information about temperature trends before W. Avy decides to open the surf and ice cream shop.
 Specifically, they wanted temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 # Results

-## June Temps
+Chart #1 - June Temps

 ![](Screenshots/JuneTemps.png)

-## December Temps
+Chart #2 - December Temps

 ![](Screenshots/DecemberTemps.png)

-1) Differences in Average temperature
+1) Differences in Average Temperature

     - The difference in the average temperature was approximately 4 degrees.
 The average temperature was higher in June, where the average temperature in June was 75 degrees compared to 71 degrees in December.